Be Careful of Toxic Plastic Glues used in Plastic Goods

 The study found that levels of 2,4,7,9-tetramethyldec-5-yne-4,7-diol released into the food from the plastic packaging were higher than levels recommended by the International Life Sciences Institute Europe – a group that creates standards for European food safety.

 If you haven’t heard of the great pacific garbage patch floating in the middle of the Pacific Ocean you are due for a shock.
-Check it out in the links below.
+Many localities are now banning plastic bags.

 What is the solution?
 Avoid plastics to the greatest degree possible.
 And support those products made with sustainable components.
 It is really as simple as that.